Pinch-off dynamics for a Newtonian liquid thread draining in a viscoplastic medium: Appendix A: Validation of Herschel--Bulkley model and parameter dependence

-To validate the Herschel--Bulkley implementation, we simulate the breakup of a Newtonian thread characterized by $\mathcal{O}h = 10^{-2}$, surrounded by a Newtonian fluid.
+{To further validate the Herschel--Bulkley implementation, we simulate the breakup of a Newtonian thread characterized by $\mathcal{O}h = 10^{-2}$, surrounded by a Newtonian fluid.
 Supplemental figure~\ref{fig_apped}a shows the temporal evolution of the neck radius for both the Newtonian case and its Herschel--Bulkley counterpart with $\mathcal{J} = 0$, $n=1$ and $m = 1$.
 The excellent agreement between both cases, including the recovery of the expected Newtonian scaling laws, confirms the accuracy of the Herschel--Bulkley formulation employed in this study.
 Supplemental figure~\ref{fig_apped}b illustrates the effect of the regularization parameter $\varepsilon$ for a limiting case near a regime boundary.
-The parameter $\varepsilon$ is varied over several orders of magnitude, from $10^{-7}$ to $10^{-2}$.
-In all cases, thread breakup is observed, indicating that the qualitative behavior is robust with respect to $\varepsilon$.
-However, the time to breakup increases with larger values of $\varepsilon$, due to the smoothing of the transition between yielded and unyielded regions, which delays the formation of the singularity.
-Finally, supplemental figure ~\ref{fig_apped}c presents the same regime map shown in figure 1 of the main manuscript but computed with $\varepsilon = 10^{-2}$.
-A noticeable shift in the regime boundaries is observed—up to one order of magnitude—highlighting the sensitivity of the results to the choice of regularization.
-This demonstrates the importance of selecting a sufficiently small value of $\varepsilon$ to ensure both convergence and physical fidelity in viscoplastic simulations.
+To assess the sensitivity of the results to the regularization used in the yield-stress model, we performed a systematic comparison using two regularization parameters, $\varepsilon = 10^{-6}$ and $\varepsilon = 10^{-7}$ (see figure~\ref{fig_apped}b).
+We find that both the stability boundaries in the $\mathcal{J}$-$\mathcal{O}h$ regime maps and the observed flow dynamics are insensitive to further reductions of $\varepsilon$ beyond $\varepsilon = 10^{-6}$. }\\